-Thompson, K. D. (in press).
+Thompson, K. D. (2013).
 Is separate always unequal?
 A philosophical examination of ideas of equality in key cases regarding racial and linguistic minorities in education.
 American Educational Research Journal.

 Hopkins, M., Thompson, K. D., Linquanti, R., August, D., & Hakuta, K. (2013).
 Fully accounting for English learner performance: A key issue in ESEA reauthorization.
 Educational Researcher 42(2): 101-108.

 Smith, R., Johnson, M., & Thompson, K. D. (2012).
 Data, our GPS.
 Educational Leadership, 69(5), 56-59.

 Thompson, K. D. and Hakuta, K. (2011).
 Education and bilingualism.
 In J. P. Gee and M. Handford (Eds.), The Routledge handbook of discourse analysis (pp. 396-411).
 New York: Routledge.

 Wentworth, L., Pellegrin, N., Thompson, K. D., & Hakuta, K. (2010).
 Proposition 227 in California: A long-term appraisal of its impact on language minority student achievement.
 In P. Gándara and M. Hopkins (Eds.), Forbidden language: English learners and restricted language policies (pp. 37-49).
 New York: Teachers College Press.